Fire Compartmentation Services

 What To Do…

-Ensure that a fire compartmentation survey is carried out across all communal and service areas of residential buildings, and reviewed regularly, especially after refurbishment or contractor activity.
+Ensure that a Fire-Stopping Survey is carried out across all communal and service areas of residential buildings, and reviewed regularly, especially after refurbishment or contractor activity.

-Ensure the survey is conducted by competent professionals with knowledge of fire safety construction and relevant guidance (e.g., PAS 9980, BS 9999).
+Ensure any surveys or assessments are conducted by competent professionals with knowledge of fire safety construction and relevant guidance (e.g., BS 9792, BS 9999).

 Ensure that breaches are acted upon in accordance with their priority level, and that works are tracked through to completion and re-inspection if required.

-Where possible, integrate fire compartmentation surveys with your wider fire strategy or Fire Risk Assessment process to improve visibility, reduce duplication, and support Golden Thread compliance.
+Where possible, integrate Fire-Stopping surveys with your wider fire strategy or Fire Risk Assessment process to improve visibility, reduce duplication, and support Golden Thread compliance.